txt/mase/REVIEW5.md

  + What is a Domain Specific language?
 Example?
- + Why do DSLs?
- + What's a causal loop?
  + What is an elbow test?
  + What is a context manager?
    - logger